mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/global-options.md

 It's a common practice to add a leading string to version numbers to give releases a name.
 Common prefixes are `v` or `rel` but you might use anything, or no prefix at all.

 Nyx uses `v` as a default prefix so, provided versions like `x.y.x`, releases and tags are named `vx.y.x`.
-If you wish not to use any prefix set this option to null or an empty string.
+If you wish not to use any prefix set this option to an empty string (`null` would not elide the default prefix).

 When specifying a custom prefix, only use alphanumeric characters (no numbers or special characters).